-One obvious example is the choice in media format.
-Books are self-contained and seem to stand at one end of an axis which has Twitter tweets and Facebook posts on the other.
+One obvious example is the choice in media format: Books are self-contained and seem to stand at one end of an axis which has Twitter tweets and Facebook posts on the other.
 For books, feedback from the reader is far less immediate (worse for the author), and the payoff to the reader is far less instant (worse for the reader).
-But if you go all the way to the other end, you’re trading off conceptual complexity, the ability to explain deeper ideas.
+As you go from one end to the other, you’re trading off conceptual complexity, the ability to explain deeper ideas.

 There are also subtler things.
 For example, there are certain design choices when making blogs to reduce binging, like removing infinite scroll, which are probably in your readers’ best interests.
 Most of those choices will also reduce traffic on your site as a whole.

-It’s not even media format or design choices:
+It’s not just media format or design choices:

 The incentive structure for self-help is unfortunately set up in such a way that the traditional ways of cultivating engagement don’t work well with it.

-I think one of the worst things that can happen is for people to become a sort of “insight junkie”, where they’re always craving the next mental model or productivity hack, rather than staring down the obvious advice.
+I think one of the worst things that can happen in this domain is when people become a sort of “insight junkie”, where they’re always craving the next mental model or productivity hack, rather than staring down the obvious advice.